 Be advised that there is no anchoring permitted between the "1SC" buoy (at the entrance to Spa Creek) and day marker Number 3 above the Spa Creek Draw Bridge, or anywhere in the Main Entrance Channel (which is bounded on the East side by Severn River green lighted buoy "9" (USCG Light List Number 19760) and unlighted green can buoy "1SC" (USCG Light List Number 19905) and on the West side by Severn River unlighted green-red can buy "SC" (USCG Light List Number 19765) and Naval Academy Light (USCG Light List Number 19785) mounted on a 10 feet.
 Red Pylon on the Naval Academy Seawall.)

-You may legally anchor anywhere else in City Waters (PDF) provided that your vessel adheres to the following guidelines:
+You may legally anchor anywhere else in City Waters (see map below) provided that your vessel adheres to the following guidelines: